mzrimsek/server-config/README.md

 ## Dashboard

-Set up a nice dashboard to access hosted services in a centralized location.
+Set up a nice dashboard with [Homer](https://github.com/bastienwirtz/homer) to access hosted services and frequently accessed sites all in a convenient, centralized location.

 * Customization:
   * Must have a directory to persist assets, mounted as a volume to ```/www/assets```